alangixxer/Product-Assistant/README.md

 }
 ```

 3. Go back to the **Lambda Function** tab and click **Create function**.
-Once the funciton is created, scroll to the **Function code** section like show below.  **Delete** the example function and copy and paste the code from Lambda.py (also below).
+Once the function is created, scroll to the **Function code** section like show below.  **Delete** the example function and copy and paste the code from Lambda.py (also below).
 Do a word search for "your s3 bucket" and change the s3 bucket name to yours.
 Click **save**.
 You should see no errors.

 ![](IMAGES/lambda-3.png)